It wasn’t until 2016 when I realized how something like the Nazi party could come into power in Germany only 85 years ago.

 Trump is a man that has validated the likes of Alex Jones.
 Trump got creamed in the 2008 mortgage banking and property crisis, which seems to have had a great effect on his perception of reality.
 It seemed that he felt powerless and latching on to these conspiracy theories in turn made him feel like he had his pre-2008 power back.
 It’s the nature of why conspiracy theories can become not only self redeeming, but addictive.

-The propagation of the media being some globalist agenda that essentially shrouds the citizens of the world from the essential truths, such as reptilians running the planet, or some secret illuminati agenda that secretly rules the world commenced on-wards.
+The propagation of sentiment that the media has some globalist agenda that essentially shrouds the citizens of the world from the essential truths, such as reptilians running the planet, or some secret illuminati agenda that secretly rules the world commenced on-wards.

 I saw all this happening and gaining ground and most if not all reasonable intelligent people just dismissed these weird theories and ignored them.
 Don’t engage the trolls, they thought.
 What happened to this stream of thought traveling by word of mouth from person to person, share to share, became a regular attack on Barrack Obama after Bush left office.

-It gained ground, people who hated the elite, the globalists, the Illuminati or whatever they wanted to be the enemy, seemed to transfer this sense of mind to people who were suspect to this because we had a black man from Kenya as president, a communist, or someone who is going to take our guns.
+It gained ground, people who hated the elite, the globalists, the Illuminati or whatever they wanted to be the enemy, seemed to continue this mindset to people who were suspect to this because we had a black man from Kenya as president, a communist, or someone who is going to take our guns.
 Obama’s opposition got squashed, but the delirium remained.
-People ignored the rabid underground right wing as they went on in their dangerously small bubble on social media, and morphed with the typical republican voter by extension of their friends and family.
+People ignored the rabid underground right wing as they went on perceiving “news” from their small bubble on social media, and this sentiment morphed with the typical republican voter by extension of their friends and family.

 These people who considered themselves patriots, became party loyalists.
-Nationalists, they claim they are.
+Nationalists, they claim they are, maybe identifying as white nationalists even.
 More importantly though was their echo chamber and bubble of a weird emerging group of disenfranchised conspiracy theorist right wingers.
-The anti intellectual.
-Disenfranchised by their own lack of comprehending complex political issues.
+The anti intellectual, disenfranchised by their own lack of comprehending complex political issues.
 It’s easier to believe a propagandistic picture with 5 words telling everyone how evil Obama is.
-Someone with the wealth of human knowledge at their fingertips, who chose to explore their own preconceived notions instead.
+People with the wealth of human knowledge at their fingertips, chose to explore their own preconceived notions instead.
+Confirmation bias is the scourge of the internet era.

 “There was truth and there was untruth, and if you clung to the truth you were not mad.”
 I see foaming at the mouth wingnuts spreading Goebbel-esque propaganda on a regular basis.